dowjones/slack-slash/README.md

 #slack-slash

-Slack-Slash is a simple framework for handling slash commands in [Slack](https://slack.com/).
+Slack-Slash is a simple framework for handling [slash commands](https://api.slack.com/slash-commands) in [Slack](https://slack.com/).
 Configure your commands and handlers in one JSON file and the framework does the rest.

+## What's a Slash Command?

+**/:command [text]**

+> Slash commands listen for custom triggers in chat messages across all Slack channels.

+> For example, typing **/weather 94070** could send a message to an external URL that would look up the current weather forecast for San Francisco and post it back to the user in Slack.

+For more information check out the [Slack API Documentation](https://api.slack.com/slash-commands).

 ## Adding Handlers